 Some think of the law as a "gotcha" instrument that deals justice indiscriminately, punishing many who don't truly deserve it and ruining lives in the process.
-On the contrary, it's entirely capable of recognizing different circumstances--for instance, it deals with genuine accidents differently than it does foreseeable events, and treats each accordingly.
+On the contrary, it's entirely capable of recognizing different circumstances.
+For instance, it deals with genuine accidents differently than it does foreseeable events, and it treats each accordingly.
 The law acknowledges that injuries can be caused by those surprised by unpredictable situations, like medical emergencies.

 There are legal safeguards for such cases; without them, an honest trucker who suffers a seizure at the wheel for the first time ever might be treated the same as a hedonist who has a heart attack from a lifetime of turduckens and filterless cigarettes.
 However, those safeguards become problematic when parties who are genuinely liable try and hide behind them alongside the people they're truly meant to protect.

 The trick is determining which is which, and not letting frauds stand in the way of helping those who deserve it.
 Separating the two often requires thorough investigation when an accident occurs; an example of this principle is a recent bus crash in Utah.

 On New Year's Eve, a Greyhound bus left the highway blacktop and fell into a deep wash, which is a dry stream bed at the bottom of a ravine.